|

 (The Prince Consort's Own).
 He was born in Dover, enlisted in

 Canterbury, and lived in Wingham.
-He died on 8th January 1915.
+He died on 8th January 1915, and is

 His name was read out at a memorial